 Timing is very crucial when planning your safari to Tanzania and this also affects the price tag for both luxury safari tours and budget safaris.
 It is practically possible to see the great migration from here all year round but you may require longer legs during the wet season.
 It is quite easier to see wildlife in the dry season (from June to August) as animals usually gather around water sources.
 That being said, the low season may bring more discounted prices for accommodation and Tanzania tours as compared to the peak seasons.
-Tanzania Parks that are famous like Serengeti and Ngorongoro get extremely crowded in peak season which might turn off your wilderness fantasies.
+Tanzania Parks that are famous like Serengeti National Park Tanzania and Ngorongoro get extremely crowded in peak season which might turn off your wilderness fantasies.

 However planning an itinerary during the wet season requires more careful planning and this is where the Tanzania adventure companies come in handy.
 Some parks have a rundown of animals especially after the great migration has passed and the water is also no longer available like Lake Manyara national park so it makes no sense arranging a game drive there.
 Beginning in March and ending in May is the low season in Tanzania.